Why Your Flight to Tokyo Goes Over Alaska

 Beyond the Great Circle

-A great circle represents the shortest distance between two points on Earth’s surface.
-But the shortest distance rarely equals the most efficient route:
+A great circle route is the shortest distance between two points on Earth’s surface.
+Most people assume that’s what airplanes fly.
+They’d be wrong most of the time.
+The shortest distance almost never equals the most efficient route.

 Wind Effects

-Jet stream winds at cruise altitude regularly exceed 100 knots, and occasionally 200+ knots.
-Flying with tailwinds saves fuel and time; flying into headwinds wastes both.
-Optimal routing often deviates significantly from the great circle to exploit favorable winds or avoid headwinds.
+Jet stream winds at cruise altitude routinely hit 100 knots.
+Sometimes 200+.
+That’s not a rounding error — that’s a force of nature that completely reshapes optimal routing.
+Flying with a 150-knot tailwind saves enormous amounts of fuel and time.
+Flying into that same headwind wastes both.
+Smart routing often deviates substantially from the great circle to ride favorable winds or dodge headwinds entirely.

 Track Savings

-Trans-oceanic routes like the North Atlantic Tracks are published daily, optimized for forecast winds.
-Eastbound tracks ride the jet stream; westbound tracks avoid it.
-Airlines choosing optimal tracks save hundreds of gallons per flight compared to standard routing.
+Trans-oceanic routes like the North Atlantic Tracks get published fresh every day, optimized for forecast winds.
+Eastbound tracks deliberately ride the jet stream.
+Westbound tracks avoid it.
+Airlines choosing the optimal track save hundreds of gallons per crossing compared to standard routing.
+Hundreds.
+Per flight.
+Every single day.

 Case Example